Garden Design and Plant Selection

 Artificial turf is not consistent with a holistic landscaping approach and we do not provide a rebate for or encourage artificial turf for a variety of reasons (PDF).

 Looking for low water use and edible plant varieties?
-Look at our low water use fruit tree list [NC1] (PDF).
-These trees qualify for our Cash for Grass rebate program.
+Look at our low water use and edible plant list.
+The plants on this list also qualify for our Cash for Grass rebate program.
 The Master Gardeners show how you can grow a vegetable garden with less water.
 (Note: many edibles are not low water use and do NOT qualify for the Cash for Grass rebate.)

 Problems with Weed Fabric and Rock Mulches